St. Joseph's University (New York): History

-Sister George Aquin O'Connor was elected president and assumed responsibility on July 1, 1969.
-In 1970, a Charter amendment changed the name to St. Joseph's College and enabled the college to admit the first male students to full matriculation.
-On February 2, 1971, St. Joseph's inaugurated an extension program in the collegiate center formerly known as Brentwood College, and moved to develop a degree program in Brentwood, oriented to the third and fourth years of college.
-This Upper Division baccalaureate program opened in September 1972, and the Board of Regents of the State of New York authorized St. Joseph's College to join Long Island University C.W.
-Post Campus, in a Coordinate Campus program, the first such pattern adopted in the State.
-In 1976, this Suffolk County operation was authorized by the Regents to operate as a branch campus.
-In 1978, St. Joseph's College expanded its operation at the Suffolk Branch Campus to a full four-year program, and in 1979 moved to a 25-acre campus in Patchogue which includes a baseball field, two multi-story buildings that house classrooms, a multi-story research library, and a modern athletic facility that includes a convertible indoor sport floor, an indoor swimming pool, fully equipped weight rooms and several other offerings.
+In 1970, a charter amendment changed the name to "St. Joseph's College" and enabled the college to admit the first male students to full matriculation.
+On February 2, 1971, St. Joseph's inaugurated an extension program in the collegiate center formerly known as Brentwood College and moved to develop a degree program in Brentwood oriented to the third and fourth years of college.
+This Upper Division baccalaureate program opened in September 1972 and the Board of Regents of the University of the State of New York authorized St. Joseph's College to join Long Island University C.W.
+Post Campus in a Coordinate Campus program, the first such pattern adopted in the state.
+In 1976, this Suffolk County operation was authorized by the regents to operate as a branch campus.
+In 1978, St. Joseph's College expanded its operation at the Suffolk Branch Campus to a full four-year program and in 1979 moved to a 25-acre campus in Patchogue, that was previously home to Seton Hall High School.

 Since then, the Long Island Campus has expanded to include the Clare Rose Playhouse, the Callahan Library, the John A. Danzi Athletic Center, the 33,000-square-foot Business Technology Center, and most recently, the 24.8 acre, outdoor athletic facility.

-The Brooklyn Campus has expanded as well with the purchase of a five-story brownstone for staff and faculty office space, the purchase of St. Angela Hall Academy for additional classrooms, and plans for further expansion over the next 10 years, including a new athletic facility.
+The Brooklyn Campus has expanded with the purchase of a five-story brownstone for staff and faculty office space and St. Angela Hall Academy for additional classrooms.

-In April 2022, the New York State Board of Regents approved the name change from St. Joseph's College to St. Joseph's University.
+In April 2022, the Board of Regents of the University of the State of New York approved the name change from St. Joseph's College to St. Joseph's University.

-Student life

-Greek life

-Greek Life at St. Joseph's University - Long Island is administered by the Office of Student Life and directly by the Greek Council of St. Joseph's University - Long Island.
-Currently, St. Joseph's University - Long Island has 6 Greek social organizations.